dyno-might/dyno-might.github.io/about.md

 hero_height: is-large
 ---

-When every person has a DIY air purifier and every economics concept a coconut-based model, this website will be at peace.
+When every person has a DIY air purifier and every economics concept a coconut-based model, this site will be at peace.

 Until then, here's what I suggest: